 The Blessed Waldy – yes, it was he – appeared not once but twice in the Sunday Times last weekend.
-One-piece, in the Culture section, about a virtual exhibition of kimonos at the V&A, did not detain me long.
+One-piece, in the Culture section, about a virtual exhibition of kimonos at the V&A Museum, did not detain me long.
 What it demonstrated was the near-desperate search for anything art-y to review here in London, even though lock-down is now starting to ease.
 The other piece, in the Magazine, was more substantial.
 Entitled ’20 Years of Wow,’ it celebrated two decades of activity in Tate Modern.

 The world has changed, and Tate Modern’s brief heyday may be irretrievably over – ELS

 Waldy had been an entranced spectator at its transformation from being a defunct power station to being a temple for Modern and Contemporary Art (most of all the latter), which attracts, or attracted until very recently, around six million visitors a year.
 As he noted “Tate Modern is easily the most popular gallery of modern art in the world… For a location that consists mostly of open spaces, lightly sprinkled with the odd moment of art, that is some achievement.”

 Is this success likely to continue, once the coronavirus epidemic is over?
 That is to say if it is ever completely over.
 Or will the ten years during which Tate Modern flourished so magnificently come to represent a lost, never fully recoverable epoch?